l3pp4rd/statusbar/README.md

 You must have **go** installed on your system.

 This repository is meant to be editable to your own needs, so fork or clone and edit.

-If you have gmail accounts, create a config based on **emails.dist.json**.
+Create your statusbar configuration:

+    cp statusbar.dist.json statusbar.json

+**NOTE:** the arguments for **dzen2** output formatting should be changed on your needs including **gmail** accounts if available.

 Installs **go-bindata** on your GOPATH

     make deps

-If you run `make` it will build and move binary to **/usr/local/bin/statusbar**.
+If you run `make` it will build and move binary to **/usr/local/bin/statusbar** and statusbar.json if available, to **/usr/local/etc/statusbar.json**.

     make

-Now you can run:
+Now you can run statusbar which takes configuration option json as an

-    statusbar emails.json | dzen2 -x -820 -y 0 -bg '#073642' -fg '#839496' -ta r -p -fn 'InconsolataSansMono:size=11' -h 19 -w 710
+argument:

+    statusbar statusbar.json

-**NOTE:** you may change these properties based on your screen layout and fonts.
+**NOTE:** you may change configuration properties based on your screen layout and fonts.